prrlesmac/tennis_elo/README.md

 # Running tests
 pytest tennis_elo

 #To install package execute: python setup.py install
 or try: pip install .

+# setup docker
+In a CMD containing the repo run the following: docker build -t tennis_elo .

+To run the container
+docker run -it --rm tennis_elo

+To view inside container
+docker exec -it tennis_elo sh